 - In 2019, 32 percent of all traffic fatalities were alcohol-related in Virginia; 264 of 2019’s 827 fatalities were alcohol-related

 - In 2019, 18,648 people were convicted of DUI in Virginia

 - A DUI in Virginia is estimated to cost between $5,000 and $20,000

 - 28 people die in drunk driving crashes every day in the U.S., or one every 51 minutes

 All drivers with a blood alcohol content (BAC) of .08 percent or higher are considered to be driving under the influence (DUI); however, if drivers 21 and older are impaired with a BAC lower than .08 percent, they also can be convicted of DUI.
 Drivers under age 21 can be convicted of illegal consumption of alcohol with a BAC of .02 to less than .08.

 With a third of all traffic deaths attributable to alcohol, drunk driving is deadly; however, so is driving after consuming a small amount of alcohol.
 According to the National Highway Traffic Safety Administration, a .02% BAC results in a decline in visual function, an inability to multi-task and some loss of judgement.
 At a .05% BAC, drivers experience reduced ability to track moving objects, difficulty steering and a reduced response to emergency situations.

 Virginia has some of the strongest drunk driving laws in the nation, which also apply to drugged driving.
 First-time offenders lose their driver’s license for a year, and have a mandatory ignition interlock device when they begin driving again.
-A three-year driver’s license suspension occurs after a second conviction, and 20 days in jail is required for a third conviction within five years.
+A three-year driver’s license suspension occurs after a second conviction, and 20 days in jail is required for a second conviction within five years.